Recovery tool, one that works

 They can be found on Amazon, link here, as well as other sports equipment sites.

 If you are looking for a go-to recovery tool, search no further!
-Unlock the magic of Voodoo Floss Bands.
+Unlock the magic of Floss Bands.